northstowekarate/northstowekarate.github.io/posts/2024/12/11/index.md

 We then put this all together and I got out the break boards where you practiced your techniques - using your whole body and shifting your weight to generate power came in to play here.

-We the finished off with a mince pie!
+We then finished off with a mince pie!